IlayG01/evil-corp/README.md

 ## Usage

+> arp poisoning required - proxy server interface mac(which is listening on) should be the mapped to the gateway of the client

-1. Run proxy_server.py
+1. Run proxy_server.py (machine 1)
-2. Edit client.py global variables to fit the server ip
+2. Edit client.py server_ip variable to choose which server you want to make https requests
-3. Run client.py
+3. Run client.py (machine 2)

+## Important

+> The solution is build like **MITM** approach which receives the **traffic as is**

 ## Approach For Solution